 Timeline-scope - Property CSS

-Summary of characteristics of the timeline-scope
+Summary of characteristics of the timeline-scope property

-Description of the timeline-scope
+noneDescription of the timeline-scope property.

-property is about scroll-driven animations.
+The timeline-scope property is about scroll-driven animations.

-Recall that these animations are defined with the scroll-timeline
+Recall that these animations are defined with the scroll-timeline or view-timeline properties on a container with scroll bars,

-and that they can then be applied to any descendant element of that container, or to the container itself with the animation-timeline
+and that they can then be applied to any descendant element of that container, or to the container itself with the animation-timeline.

-property allows you to extend this use to elements that are not descendants of the container.
+The timeline-scope property allows you to extend this use to elements that are not descendants of the container.

 Here is a concrete example as a reminder of how scroll-driven animations work.